 Charles Kelly studied mechanical engineering at the University of Michigan and won a scholarship to pursue his MBA from Michigan State University.
 He was admitted into the PhD Program in 1968, but elected to pursue a career in industry.
 Career highlights included early use of time-sharing computers, negotiations in Japan, and sponsorship to a strategic management program at Harvard University.

 Kelly is a member of the Grolier Club of New York, the Caxton Club of Chicago, and is a past President of the Prismatic Club of Detroit, the Detroit area’s literary club.
-He serves on the Steering Committee of the Library Society of the University of Chicago, and the English Advisory Board of the University of Michigan.
-As a portion of his charitable giving, he has sponsored students for study in Europe.
-As a racing sailor, he has raced in the 30-foot Etchells Class, a favorite of many America’s Cup sailors.
+He serves on the the English Advisory Board of the University of Michigan and has served on similar boards at the University of Chicago.
+As a portion of his charitable giving, he has sponsored students for study in Europe, and has recently established a scholarship in the Department of Theatre and Drama at the University of Michigan.
+As a racing sailor, he has raced in the Etchells Class, a favorite of many America’s Cup sailors.
 Additionally, he has restored antique Jaguar and Bentley automobiles, and wooden Chris-Craft boats.
+His current automotive passion is the Maserati Spyder, the model that heralded the maker’s return to the American market.